-  The chipotle paste is a purée made from chipotle chilies, which are ripe jalapeño chilies that have been dried and smoked.
-It usually has some added ingredients like onion, garlic, tomato purée, vinegar, spices, dried herbs, and sugar to add flavor and help turn it into a paste.
+The chipotle paste is a purée made from chipotle chilies, which are ripe jalapeño chilies.
+It combines with other ingredients like onion, garlic, tomato purée, vinegar, spices, dried herbs, and sugar to create a thick, flavorful paste.

 Ingredient & Cost Information

-Garlic – Use fresh garlic cloves, they are much better than pre-minced garlic. – $0.15
+- Garlic – Use fresh garlic cloves, they are much better than pre-minced garlic or garlic powder. – $0.15

-Mixed Beans – They are widely popular in supermarkets and contain a selection of beans.
-This is usually a mix of Red Kidney, Haricot, Pinto, Borlotti, Black-Eyed, and Cannellini Beans and Chick Peas.
-As a replacement, you can use 3 types of your favorite beans listed above, or try this combination of Pinto, Red Kidney & Cannellini Beans. – $2.5
+- Mixed Beans – They are widely popular in supermarkets and contain a selection of beans.
+This is usually a mix of Haricot, Pinto, Borlotti, Cannellini, Black-Eyed, and Red Kidney Beans and Chick Peas.
+As a replacement, you can use 3 types of your favorite beans listed above, or try this combination of Pinto, Cannellini & Red Kidney Beans. – $2.5

-Smoked Paprika – Adds a nice smokey flavor to the chili, but can be swapped for any other type of paprika. – $0.09
+- Smoked Paprika – Adds a nice smokey flavor to the vegetarian chili, but can be swapped for any other type of paprika. – $0.09

-Cumin – Make sure to use ground cumin instead of cumin seeds, it will infuse into the chili much better! – $0.08
+- Cumin – Make sure to use ground cumin instead of cumin seeds, it will infuse into the bean vegetarian chili much better! – $0.08

 The total price for one batch of chipotle bean chili is approximately $6.44, which is $1.61 per portion.